 Why a SK PCAP Partnership

-To that end, the SK PCAP Partnership works to:
+The PCAP Partnership works to:

-• Develop and foster common vision and goals, identify priority issues and develop and implement actions to address conservation and sustainable management of native prairie,
+• Develop and foster common vision and goals, identify priority issues and develop and implement actions to address conservation and sustainable management of native prairie;

-• Improve public understanding and valuing of native prairie through initiatives such as the Native Prairie Appreciation Week,
+• Improve public understanding and valuing of native prairie through initiatives such as the Native Prairie Appreciation Week;

 1 Gauthier, D.A., A. Lafon, T.P.
 Toombs, J. Hoth, and E. Wiken.
 2003.
 Grasslands: Toward a North American Conservation Strategy.
 Commission for Environmental Cooperation and the Canadian Plains Research Center, University of Regina, Regina, Saskatchewan.